 A PEO Coordinator will call or email you about a date/time for training that fits with your schedule.
 All training classes will be held at the BOE, 4700 Smith Rd.

 You are required to have or provide your own transportation to and from training and the polls.
 Please locate your assigned polling place prior to the Monday Night polling place setup so that you will know where you are going to work.

 You will not be able to participate in Youth at the Booth.
 You must be able to complete the training, attend Monday night polling place set-up and work all day on Election Day.
 You cannot work a partial day at the polls.

-The BOE has to make sure an even number of Democrats & Republicans work at each polling location.
-You can decide which party you wish to be affiliated with – Democratic or Republican.
+The BOE has to make sure a balanced number of Democrats, Republicans, and Non-Affiliated PEOs work at each polling location.
+You can decide which party you wish to be affiliated with – Democratic, Republican, or Non-Affiliated.
 If you don’t have a preference, the PEO coordinator can assign you to either party.

 Ohio State Law requires anyone assigned to work the polls to be registered to vote and a special provision allows 17 year olds who are high school seniors to do this.
 On the registration form, use your full name, address, birth date, last 4-digits of your social security number OR driver license 6-digit number & signature.

 There are several options: you can request an Absentee Ballot by mail or you can vote in person at the BOE office at 4700 Smith Road 28 days before Election Day.
 See the BOE website: www.votehamiltoncountyohio.gov for more information or ask your PEO coordinator.